aeu/legible-algorithms/README.md

 <a href="https://github.com/aeu/legible-algorithms/tree/master/sorting/improved-mergesort">Improved Mergesort (C++)</a>

-## Misc Snippets / Drop Ins
+### Misc Snippets / Drop Ins
-Code snippets that can be dropped in to other projects so you don't have to re-type the wheel every time.
+Random cool things as well as snippets that can be dropped in to other projects so you don't have to re-type the wheel every time.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/misc/heaps-algorithm">Heap's Algorithm for generating permutations (C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/misc/fibonacci">Fibonacci number generator (C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/misc/linked-list">Drop in, int holding, memory safe linked list (C++)</a>

-Binary tree is sort of optimized for leetcode, which uses an array in the style of [1,2,null,4,6,7,null,8...] to represent the tree.
+This Binary tree implementation is sort of optimized for leetcode, which uses an array in the style of [1,2,null,4,6,7,null,8...] to represent the tree.
 I can't use a vector of ints because of the nulls, and I don't want to use a sentinel value which may occur in real data.
 This implementation uses std::optional, so you can put in std::nullopt in the data array.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/misc/binary-tree">Drop in, int holding, memory safe binary tree (C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/misc/depth-first-search">Depth first search (C++)</a>

+If you are doing Leetcode you may find yourself typing the same thing over and over and over.
+Little things like dumping an array of ints, or a linked list, or building a tree from an array of values, etc.  So I made a little cheatsheet (C++) that I can pull from.

+<a href="https://github.com/aeu/legible-algorithms/tree/master/misc/cheatsheet">Leetcode Cheatsheet (C++)</a>

 ## Puzzles & Problems